ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

 \subsection{Representation Layer}

 The representation layer is responsible for providing word representations for each cluster in each time frame within documents.
 The goal of this layer is to identify the most relevant terms or phrases that characterize a particular concept within a collection of documents.
-These terms or phrases can be used to summarize the main ideas or themes of the document clusters. {\definition The topic Representation Layer (\RL) computes for each document cluster $D_i^t$ a list of $m$ terms that describe the semantic contents of the documents in $D_i^t$:
+These terms or phrases can be used to summarize the main ideas or themes of the document clusters. {\definition The topic Representation Layer ($\RL$) computes a list of $m$ terms $\{ t_{ij}^r \}_{r=1}^m$ that describe the semantic contents of each document cluster $D_{ij}$.